Fire Marshal's Office

 Emergency Response

-Fire Investigation
+Fire Investigations

-After a fire is extinguished a fire investigation must be conducted to determine the cause of the fire.
+After a fire is extinguished, a fire investigation must be conducted to determine the cause of the fire.
 The Fire Marshal’s Office works closely with the Whitemarsh Police Department to determine if a fire is intentionally set as an arson fire.
 Once a cause is determined, that information is used to educate the public to aid in fire prevention and possibly reduce future fires.

-The Fire Marshal’s Office also is there to help businesses and residents through the recovery process of such a devastating event as a fire.
-This includes coordinating housing, supplies, clothes, meals, and clean-up to list a few services.
+The Fire Marshal’s Office is also there to help businesses and residents through the recovery process of such a devastating event as a fire.
+This includes coordinating housing, supplies, clothes, meals, and clean-up, to list a few services.

 Contact for Questions or Concerns

-Please contact the Fire Marshal’s Office at 610-825-3535 if you have any questions in regards to fire or life safety.
+Please contact the Fire Marshal’s Office at 484-594-2614 if you have any questions in regards to fire or life safety.
 When it comes to fire and life safety, it is better to ask what the best practice is before trying something and possibly getting hurt.

-If you see anything that seems wrong, inappropriate, or concerning call our office.
+If you see anything that seems wrong, inappropriate, or concerning, call our office.
 We will help you if we can or get you in touch with the right department or person.
-If it is an emergency call 911 IMMEDIATELY.